camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/available-connectors-overview.md

 import SearchableTable from './connectors-table.js';

-Explore our library of prebuilt Camunda Connectors for SaaS and [Self-Managed](/self-managed/connectors-deployment/install-and-start.md).
+Get help with our library of prebuilt Camunda Connectors for SaaS and [Self-Managed](/self-managed/connectors-deployment/install-and-start.md).

 <SearchableTable />